prithugoswami/personal-website/content/posts/debugging-dwm.md

 ### A little about dwm tags

 DWM has the concept of "tags" and not workspaces.
 Those numbers on the top-left are tags.
 A window can be part of one or more tags.
 It's a little confussing when coming from other window managers, but this concept makes sense when you start using it.
-Example, let's say I have browser window on tag 2 and 4, so when I move from 2 to 4 the browser window appears on both the tags.
+Example, let's say I have  a browser window on tag 2 and 4, so when I move from 2 to 4 the browser window appears on both the tags.
 DWM also allows you look at two tags at the same time.
 Which means all the windows in tag 2 and 4 appear at the same time.
-Might seem very weird for someone coming from another window manager where the numbers usually represent a workspace.
-Tags are a different concept, they aren't workspaces.
+Might seem very weird for someone coming from another window manager where the numbers usually represent a workspace, but tags are different than workspaces.

 {{< /aside >}}

 ## The Problem

 Now, the problem is when I launch programs from the `scratchpad`, they stick around in the scratchpad tag too, which shouldn't happen.
-This means that the image viewer window has the tags `1` and `6` set (6 is the internal number for the scratch tag).
-Now when I move to another tag.
-(Note: there is no such thing as "moving" to another tab, just that you set a tag visible or invisible) and open the scratchpad there (make `scratch` tag visible) the image viewer opens there as well.
+This means that the video player window has the tags `1` and `6` set (6 is the internal number for the scratch tag).
+Now when I move to another tag, `2`.
+(Note: there is no such thing as "moving" to another tab, just that you set a tag visible or invisible) and open the scratchpad there (make `scratch` tag visible) the video player appears there as well.
 This is pretty annoying.
-The expected behaviour for me is I want the scratchpad to launch GUI applications on the tag "behind" the scratchpad (i.e the other tag that is visible along with the scratchpad)
+The expected behaviour for me is I want the scratchpad to launch GUI applications on the tag "behind" the scratchpad (i.e the other tag that is visible along with the scratchpad) and not in the scratchtag itself.

 Here's a video of the problem (You can see how frustrated I am by the chaotic mouse movement at the end):